 Activities conducted by Sai Organization fall under three wings: Devotion, Service and Education.

-Devotion Wing: Focuses on group devotional singing, prayers, meditation, spiritual practices camps and retreats, inter-faith activities, newcomers’ programs, arranging pilgrimages to Prasanthi Nilayam and other activities designed to strengthen one’s faith and devotion to God, and one’s understanding and practice of universal spiritual knowledge.
+Devotion Wing: Focuses on group devotional singing, study circles, prayers, meditation, spiritual practices camps and retreats, inter-faith activities, newcomers’ programs, arranging pilgrimages to Prasanthi Nilayam and other activities designed to strengthen one’s faith and devotion to God, and one’s understanding and practice of universal spiritual knowledge.

 See the Devotion tab under “For Members” for further details.

-Service Wing: “Service to Man is Service to God”, says Sathya Sai Baba.
+Service Wing: “Service to Man is Service to God”, says Sri Sathya Sai Baba.
 Service is the very essence of devotion to God, and the goal of devotion is realizing one’s innate divinity.
-Sathya Sai Baba emphasizes that every act of selfless service, performed with unconditional love and the attitude of serving God residing in those being served, confers immense spiritual benefit.
+Sri Sathya Sai Baba emphasizes that every act of selfless service, performed with unconditional love and the attitude of serving God residing in those being served, confers immense spiritual benefit.
 It is primary spiritual discipline that allows compassion, love and peace to blossom within and helps to get rid of the ego.
 Members engage in service activities depending on local needs.

 See Service tab under “For Members” for further details.

-Education Wing: SSE classes are provided at Sathya Sai Centres for children from ages 6 to 17 years.
+Education Wing: SSE classes are provided at Sri Sathya Sai Centers for children from ages 6 to 17 years.
 The aims are to foster character development and spiritual transformation by helping the children to bring out and practice the values that are inherent in them (Educare).
-The children will: (1) learn about the life and teachings of Sathya Sai Baba, (2) render selfless service to others, (3) embrace the unity of the different faiths, (4) practice the five universal Human Values of Truth, Right Action, Peace, Love and Non-violence and (5) practice placing a ceiling on their desires.
+The children will: (1) learn about the life and teachings of Sri Sathya Sai Baba, (2) render selfless service to others, (3) embrace the unity of the different faiths, (4) practice the five universal Human Values of Truth, Right Action, Peace, Love and Non-violence and (5) practice placing a ceiling on their desires.